-Management has assessed that the acquisition of AMHI constitutes a business.
+Management has assessed that the acquisition of AMHI in 2015 constitutes a business.

 Determining Control or Joint Control over an Investee Company.
 Control is presumed to exist when an investor is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 On the other hand, joint control is the contractually agreed sharing of control of an arrangement, which exists only when decisions about the relevant activities require the unanimous consent of the parties sharing control.
-Management has determined that by virtue of its majority ownership of voting rights in its subsidiaries as at June 30 31, 2016 (and 2015), the Parent Company has the ability to exercise control over these investees.
+Management has determined that by virtue of its majority ownership of voting rights in its subsidiaries as at December 31, 2016 and 2015, the Parent Company has the ability to exercise control over these investees.